staggindraggin/Codex-of-Waves-Script/README.md

-# Codex-of-Waves-Script
-This script adds a spellbook, named "The Codex of Waves" to MPMB's character sheet
+    This script adds a new spellbook, named "Codex of Waves" This spellbook is made by Walrock Homebrew
+    Script is for importing to MPMB's Charcter Sheet

+    Original spellbook can be found here: https://walrock-homebrew.blogspot.com/2017/03/spells-codex-of-waves-second-draft.html